Tchang27/shobu_rl/documents/training.md

 Epochs 31500_random - ?
 - Training from last checkpoint from `Increased playout cap, random positions`
 - 0.5 probability to start from random position, 0.5 probability to start from starting position
-- Warmup: 40000 samples (avoid overfitting)
+- Warmup: 35000 samples (avoid overfitting)
 - Max moves: 128 (64 per player)
 - LR: 6e-5
 - Playout cap: 800
 - Temperature scheduling
     - play optimally from a random position
     - from start:
-        - inf on first move
+        - inf on first moves
         - 3 until move 6
         - 1 until move 10
         - Linear decay to 0 by move 20